jackpck/battle_sim/README.md

 A team is declared winner when there is at least one surviving soldier while the other team has none.

-### With reservists
-Instead of having all available soldiers attack, save half of the soldiers behind the frontline as reservists.
-A reservist cannot attack unless the a frontline soldier is KIA.

 ## Simulation result
 Interestingly, quality does not always trump quantity (and vice versa).
-When the team size is small, the larger team (less attack and defense per capita) is more likely to win while when the team size is large, the smaller team (more attack and defense per capita) is more likely to win.
+When the defense of each soldier is small, the smaller team (more attack and defense per capita) is more likely to win while when the defense of each soldier is large, the larger team (less attack and defense per capita) is more likely to win.

-The implication can be very interesting.
-Say both teams are large.
-If they battle out, we know the smaller-but-better team will win.
-However, if each team is to be divided into subgroups e.g. one army into ten regiments, and each subgroup can only engage with a fixed subgroup of the other team.
-Then as long as the size of the subgroup is small enough, the larger team will win!